 Your Basic Incorporation Checklist

 The prospect of running your own business and being your own boss is thrilling.
 You have your business idea, your business plan and you’re ready to make some money.
-Before you set up a Singapore company, run through this checklist to make sure that you’ve got your incorporation basics right.
+Before you set up a Singapore company, run through what are the five factors that must be considered before startup?

 In Singapore, directors must be at least 18 years old.
 To incorporate a Singapore company, there must be at least one local resident director.
 This means that he/she is a Singapore citizen, Singapore permanent resident, Singapore employment pass or Dependant Pass holder.
-You will also need to decided whether your company directors will hold executive (working) or non executive (non working) roles.
+You will also need to decide whether your company directors will hold executive (working) or non-executive (nonworking) roles.